Exploring Sea Otters

 Introduction: Sea otters live in kelp forests.
 Have the students make a model of a kelp forest.

-- Next, have students make the kelp leaves out of green bulletin board paper.
+Step 2: Next, have students make the kelp leaves out of green bulletin board paper.
 The length of the leaves should be about one foot.
-Make sure they make a bladder at the base of each leaf.
+Make sure they make a "bladder" at the base of each leaf.
 Staple the leaves along the sides of the stripe.
 Hang the stripe from the ceiling of the classroom.
-You will have to actually staple some of the stripe across the ceiling to make the canopy.
+To make a canopy, staple some of the stripe across the ceiling.

-- Make the holdfast out of baggies filled with salt or sand.
-Make rocks out of styrofoam blocks spray painted gray.
+Step 3: Make a kelp holdfast out of baggies filled with salt or sand.
+Make rocks out of styrofoam blocks, spray painted gray.
 Place the holdfasts on top of the rocks.

-Conclusion: Students love to take a book and read in the kelp forest now that they can describe a Californian sea otter habitat.
+Conclusion: Students will love reading in their kelp forest now that they can describe a Californian sea otter habitat.

 Supporting All Learners